ferrance/open-scales-project/zt-0640/readme.md

 Given the simplicity of this scale, I've chosen to render it as an SVG.

-For either side, I start with a 1.5x6" piece that is about 1/8" thick, then sand it down to a 2mm thickness.
+For either side, I start with a 1.5x6" piece that is about 1/8" thick, then machine it down to a 2mm thickness.

 ### The non-locking side